tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

-# SB Logger — Firefox Extension for Surebet.com
+# Surebet Helper — Firefox Extension for Surebet.com

 ## What it does
 - **Auto-injects** a "💾 Save" button on every bet row on surebet.com/valuebets pages